-5.19 WITNESSES
+5.19.
+Witnesses

-The County agrees that employees shall not suffer loss of compensation for the time spent as a witness at an arbitration hearing held pursuant to this Agreement.
-The Union agrees that the number of witnesses requested to attend and their scheduling shall be reasonable.
+Employees will not suffer loss of compensation for the time spent as a witness at an arbitration hearing held pursuant to this Agreement.
+The Union agrees that the number of witnesses requested to attend, and their scheduling shall be reasonable.